Spend as little as five minutes searching for Shopify CRMs online and you’ll notice there are a lot of solutions to choose from.

 - Improving your retention strategy

-It pays, too: Research shows that an effective CRM can improve customer relationships, increase sales, boost productivity, and reduce labor costs.
+It pays, too.
+Research shows that an effective CRM can improve customer relationships, increase sales, boost productivity, and reduce labor costs.

-In this post, we’re going to look at how you can enjoy similar benefits by selecting from our list of Top 5 CRMs for your Shopify store:
+In this post, we’re going to look at how you can enjoy similar benefits by selecting from our list

 Key benefits of CRMs for Shopify

-CRMs can also help streamline your sales process and analyze all your sales data in one centralized place.
+CRMs can also help streamline your sales tools and analyze all your sales data in one centralized place.
 This can potentially lead to increase sales and productivity, as you’ll be able to establish a step-by-step sales process that your employees can rely on.

 Last but not least, a CRM can also improve internal communication, aside from enhanced communication with your customers, which means that each team member can maintain a unified brand voice, with notes, tags, and messages all contained in one system.